 When I was in college, I worked at a startup tea house for extra spending money.
 It was really hard work with open to close hours, special events, and running the shop alone more often than not, but I loved it because it gave me the chance to work with herbs and make custom tea blends.
 It was like beginners herbalism training and I ate it up, constantly experimenting with balancing flavor and medicinal benefits.
 I especially fell in love with the art of making homemade chai.

-Anyone on the ASC team can tell you that I love a good chai blend—last year on one of our event trips I threatened to move to Boulder, CO when I found the kava chai that my dreams are made of.
+Anyone on the ASC team can tell you that I love a good chai blend—I even threatened to move to Boulder, CO on one of our team event trips when I found the kava chai that my dreams are made of.

 And I’ll be the first to tell you that if I’m giving you a chai, there’s herbal medicine hidden in it.
 Why not?
 Everything tastes great when you mix it with cinnamon, ginger, and cardamon.

-It completely depends on what you're focusing on with your health, but this herb blend is both tonic and adaptogenic, making it a great everyday health booster that you'll look forward to drinking.
+The extra herbs you add completely depend on what you're focusing on with your health, but this herb blend is both tonic and adaptogenic, making it a great everyday health booster that you'll look forward to drinking.

 What Are Tonic Herbs?

-Adaptogenic herbs are those that help maintain homeostasis in the body, helping to increase stamina and vitality.
+We wrote about Adaptogenic herbs here but in a nutshell, they help maintain homeostasis in the body while increasing stamina and vitality throughout the whole body.
 By definition, they are nontoxic and can be taken everyday.

 In Chinese medicine, these adaptogenic herbs are often called ‘tonic herbs.'
 Tonic herbs are those that promote happiness, longevity, and radiance.
 That means you definitely want them in your daily routine.

 And this herbal chai recipe is a delicious way to do it!